Kasper Fosser: 2024

 Competing at the 2024 World Orienteering Championships in Edinburgh in July 2024, he qualified for the sprint final, where he placed 17th.
 Two days later Fosser ran the third leg for Norway in the mixed sprint relay.
 The Norwegian team, which also included Victoria Hæstad Bjørnstad, Eirik Langedal Breivik and Andrine Benjaminsen, won bronze medals in the relay.

 He won a silver medal in the middle distance at the 2024 European Orienteering Championships in Hungary, behind Eirik Langedal Breivik.
 The next day he won a gold medal in the long distance at the championships, ahead of Daniel Hubmann.
 Fosser was running the last leg in the relay at the 2024 European Championships, winning gold medal for Norway along with Eirik Langedal Breivik and Eskil Kinneberg.

 2025

 In 2025, Fosser won the silver medal in the middle distance at the 2025 World Orienteering Championships, behind Eirik Langedal Breivik.
 He went on to win the gold medal in the long distance the following day.
 He won a gold medal in the relay with the Norwegian team, along with Jørgen Baklid and Eirik Langedal Breivik, ahead of Switzerland (silver) and Finland (bronze).

 At the European Orienteering Championships in Belgium in August 2025, Fosser won a gold medal in the mixed sprint relay with the Norwegian team, along with Victoria Hæstad Bjørnstad, Eirik Langedal Breivik, and Andrine Benjaminsen.
 He later won a silver medal in sprint at the same championships.

 In September 2025 he won a national title in the middle distance, which also earned hin the Kongepokal trophy.

+2026

+In July 2026, Fosser won the gold medal in individual sprint at the 2026 World Orienteering Championships.
+He also won a bronze medal in the mixed sprint relay, along with Victoria Hæstad Bjørnstad, Eirik Langedal Breivik, and Pia Young Vik.

+At the European Orienteering Championships in Lithuania in September 2026, Fosser won gold medals both in the long distance and the middle distance.